tamaragevorgyan/gettyimages-api/documentation/endpoints/download/CreateDownloadRequest.md

 The download limit for a given download period is covered in your product agreement established with Getty Images.

+At this time, video download is only enabled for the "EasyAccess" ProductOffering.

 ###Endpoint
 Use the following endpoint (HTTPS only) to access this operation: